 Tip: Book from a reliable island-based vacation rental company, or from Airbnb or VRBO, with their customer support.
 Choose a rental where there is someone you can count on when problems occur.
 Case in point, we recently were en route to a rental, when we could not get in touch with the owner.
 As we prepared to contact Airbnb, the owner finally got back to us.
 Disaster averted.

 7. Exorbitant parking fees.

-Tip: We just updated our popular post on free parking Waikiki.
+Tip: Last year we updated our popular post on free parking Waikiki.